Mother's Day ideas – treat your mum to a day out in Brighton, visiting the Royal Pavilion and the i360

 After our very chilled visit to the Royal Pavilion, it was time for something my mum would find a little less relaxing.
 I had convinced my mum, who has a terrible fear of heights, that she should try a flight on the Brighton i360.

+Ok, so my mum didn’t go to the edge of the pod but once the nerves had settled and she had a cocktail in her hand, she realised what amazing views you can see from the pod.

-We had decided on a 3pm flight, which turned out to be the perfect timing to see the start of a beautiful sunset over the sea.
+We had chosen a 3pm flight, which turned out to be the perfect timing to see the start of a beautiful sunset over the sea.
 The sunsets are getting later so it’s worth checking sunset times if you want to catch it from the i360.

 After our visits to two of Brighton’s top attractions, we felt we deserved a sit down and another cocktail to round off a fantastic mother and daughter day.
 Of course, Brighton has a huge range of restaurants, cafés, pubs and cocktails bars if want to continue your day out.